hankchanocd/npmlist/README.md

   -t, --time      show the latest global installs
   -s, --scripts   list/execute npm scripts
-  -a, --all       a flavor flag that shows all available information on any feature flag -i, --ipt       switch to use ipt instead of fzf
-  -F, --no-fuzzy  disable the default fuzzy mode and resort to stdout -h, --help      output usage information
+  -a, --all       a flavor flag that shows all available information on any feature flag -F, --no-fuzzy  disable the default fuzzy mode and resort to stdout -h, --help      output usage information
 ```